triflicacid/c-vm/docs/Assembler.md

 Instructions come in the form `mnemonic [...args]` where the arguments consist of a comma-seperated list of:
   - `nnn`, where `nnn` is a number, represents a **literal**
+    - Data type defaults to `i64`.
+If a decimal point is present, the data type defaults to `f64`.
   - `[nnn]`, where `nnn` is a number, represents an **address**
   - `abc`, where `abc` is a string of characters, represents a **register**.
 The string is translated to its corresponsing register offset or, if it is not recognised, will result in an error.
   - `[abc]`, where `abc` is a string of characters, represents a **register pointer**.
 The string is translated to its corresponsing register offset or, if it is not recognised, will result in an error.